damianhakert/damianhakert.github.io/source/posts/2016-11-03-global-developer-survey-2016.html.md

 language and set of tools you've never head of to build it.
 Meanwhile, you're still coding in C++.

+<-- more -->

-This fact of rapid acceleration, or expotential growth, in the technology industry is nothing new.
-Moore's law predicted this phenomenon as early as 1965 and over the last 35 years, we've all experienced the overwhelming shift in technology and digital devices.
+Rapid acceleration, or expotential growth, in the technology industry is nothing new.
+Moore's law predicted this phenomenon as early as 1965 and over the last 35 years, we've all experienced the overwhelming takeover of technology, software, and digital devices.
 But what's surprising is there are still tons of massive development teams attemping to do revolutionary work at a revolutionary pace, using outdated systems and methods of software development.
-In an era where speed and time to market mattermost, technology companies are sabotaging their bottom line.

-<-- more -->

-Forrest analyst Glenn O'Donnell even went so far as to say "['Evolve or Crumble' is one of the most important things you will read this year.][forrester-blog-odonnell]"
+In an era where speed and time to market mattermost, these technology companies are sabotaging their bottom line.
+In fact, a business analyst at Forrester even went so far as to say "['Evolve or Crumble' is one of the most important things you will read this year.][forrester-blog-odonnell]"

-As the pace of

-1. Introduction explains changes in software development.
-Things are more agile, need for better collaboration as more technologies appear.
-Businesses need to iterate faster to stay distruptive or risk being distrupted by existing or new competitors.

-2. Open source is the future & whu developers love Git.
-Developers have more choice in the tools they use and prefer open source and Git.
-Latest technologies are important, some will even go as far to say they would not take a job if they didn't use the latest technologies.

-As the infographic below points out,
+However, while businesses may struggle to update their systems, processes, and technologies to keep up, developers are demanding the latest developement tools and more collaborative ways of working in order to ship code faster:

 ![infographic](images/blogimages/enterprise-survey-2016-infographic.png)

-CTA: Download your copy of the 2016 Global Developer Report.

 ## Collaboration is critical to modern developers